GeoscienceAustralia/GeodesyML-Java-Bindings/README.md

 #### API

-Besides the generated GeodesyML (and dependent schema) DTOs, the library defines methods for marshalling and unmarshalling GeodesyML documents to and from XML.
+Besides the generated GeodesyML (and dependent schema) DTOs, the library defines a service for marshalling and unmarshalling GeodesyML documents to and from XML.

 ```java